async-labs/builderbook/README.md

 See [package.json](https://github.com/builderbook/builderbook/blob/master/package.json).

-## Getting Started
+## Installation

-Follow these instructions to run a copy of the app on your local machine and then deploy the app to a your own domain.
+Follow these instructions to download all packages and run a copy of the app on your local machine.

-### Requirements

-Which packages does the user need?

-### Installation

-How to run on local machine.

-### Deployment
+## Deployment

-How to deploy to live.
+Follow these instructions to deploy the app to a live site.

 ## Contributing

 Submit an [issue](https://github.com/builderbook/builderbook-app/issues/new) to report bugs or suggest improvements to this web app.
 You can also ask questions, report bugs, or suggest improvements to our book.
 Please follow the issue template.

 By participating in this project, you are expected to uphold Builder Book's [Code of Conduct](https://github.com/builderbook/builderbook-app/blob/master/CODE-OF-CONDUCT.md).
-Please report unacceptable behavior to team@builderbook.org.

 ## Support This Project

-Our project is completely free and open-source.
-You can support it by giving it a star, providing [feedback or suggestions](https://github.com/builderbook/builderbook-app/issues/new), sharing it with your friends, or purchasing [our book](https://builderbook.org/books/book-1/introduction).
-Thanks a bunch!
+Our project is free and open-source.
+If you want to support it and learn how we built this app, check out [our book](https://builderbook.org/books/book-1/introduction).

 ### Our Book

-In our book, we teach you how to build this web app from scratch - with [complete codebases](https://github.com/builderbook/book-1-code) for every chapter.
-We wrote the book using this web app!
-See the introduction and table of contents [here](https://builderbook.org/books/book-1/introduction).
+In our book, we teach you how to build this web app from scratch - with [individual codebases](https://github.com/builderbook/book-1-code) for every chapter.
+We wrote the book using this web app.

+The introduction and table of contents are [here](https://builderbook.org/books/book-1/introduction).

 #### Who this book is for

-Our book is ideal for junior developers who want to learn the process of building a web app from start to finish.
-You should have a basic understanding of Javascript.
+Our book is ideal for junior developers who want to learn how to build a web app from scratch.

+You should know fundamentals of HTML, CSS, and JavaScript.
+Experience with React is helpful but not a must-have.

 #### Pre-order